Vietnam.vn - Nền tảng quảng bá Việt Nam

 Polynesian Spa is the place to help you revive in the middle of pristine nature (Photo source: Collected)

-When geothermal adventures leave you exhausted, the Polynesian Spa is the place to revive in the wilderness.
+When geothermal adventures leave you exhausted, the Polynesian Spa is the place to revive in the wild.
 This is more than just a spa – it’s a meditative experience in naturally warm waters, where the spirit is soothed by steam and scenic views.

-The atmosphere here is gentle and peaceful – there is only the sound of flowing water, the wind blowing across the lake and the light mineral scent in the air.
+The atmosphere here is gentle and peaceful - there is only the sound of flowing water, the sound of wind blowing across the lake and the light mineral scent in the wind.
 Polynesian Spa is not only a destination to heal the body, but also a journey that takes you away from the hustle and bustle of the modern world, to find yourself amidst the pristine beauty and tranquility of the tourist destination of Rotorua.

 4. Redwoods Forest